intel/llvm/sycl/doc/design/CommandGraph.md

 Indeed, L0 events needs to be explicitly reset by an API call  (L0 command in our case).
-Since a command-buffer is expected to be submitted multiple times, we need to ensure that L0 events associated with graph commands have not been signalled by a previous execution.
-These events are therefore reset to the non-signalled state before running the graph-workload command-list.
+Since a command-buffer is expected to be submitted multiple times, we need to ensure that L0 events associated with graph commands have not been signaled by a previous execution.
+These events are therefore reset to the non-signaled state before running the graph-workload command-list.
 Note that this reset is performed in the prefix and not in the suffix to avoid additional synchronization w.r.t profiling data extraction.
 We use a new command list (*reset command-list*) for performance concerns.
 Indeed:
-   * This allows the *WaitEvent* to be signalled directly on the host if the waiting list is empty, thus avoiding the need to submit a command list.
+   * This allows the *WaitEvent* to be signaled directly on the host if the waiting list is empty, thus avoiding the need to submit a command list.
    * Enqueuing a reset L0 command for all events in the command-buffer is time consuming, especially for large graphs.
 However, this task is not needed for